 "Call me later, eh?
 We need to talk about Vern."

 There was a stretch of silence that made Dalton wonder if Randall had even heard him.
 But of course he'd heard him.
 Dalton then wondered what was on Randall's mind that he was taking so long to answer.
-He opened his mouth to ask that but stopped himself when he heard the small intake of breath.
+He opened his mouth to ask that but stopped himself when he heard a small intake of breath.

 The door slammed shut quickly afterward and Dalton was left watching Randall walk into his building, shoulders hunched in an unfamiliar way that made him frown.
-Perhaps he'd call Randall later to find out what was going on… or maybe he'd just catch him later and tire him out so he had no choice but to go to sleep.
+Perhaps he'd call him later to find out what was going on… or maybe he'd just catch him later and tire him out so he had no choice but to go to sleep.

 For now though, he had work to do.

 Getting the paperwork sorted out for the district had been no easy task, but at least he'd gotten it all done in one night.
 If Randall had been there, Dalton wasn't sure any of it would have been done.
 He figured then, that if he could get that much done, that Randall must have a solid lead on Vern.
-He always liked to go on and on about how fast his brain was, so Dalton had no doubt he'd been working hard on figuring the case out.
+He always liked to go on and on about how fast his brain was in comparison, so Dalton had no doubt he'd been working hard on figuring the case out.

 When Randall didn't pick up the first call, Dalton tried for him again.
 Again he was left to voicemail.

 Frowning, Dalton pocketed the phone and found his feet taking him towards the table where he'd left his car keys before he'd made the conscious decision to check up on him.
-While slipping on his jacket and stepping into the lift Dalton wondered when he'd started caring about the psych enough to bother with the fifteen minute drive.
+While slipping on his jacket and stepping into the lift Dalton wondered when he'd started caring about the weirdo enough to bother with the fifteen minute drive.
 He couldn't pinpoint the moment, but he had a sneaking suspicion it was around the same time he'd started noticing Randall's little ticks.

 The entire drive was spent on autopilot as Dalton went over the possible reasons Randall hadn't been answering his phone.
 It was alarming how many items were on the list.
 Randall could have fallen asleep (unlikely).
 He could've changed and forgotten to take his phone out of his discarded pants (most likely not).
-He also could have gotten caught up in his work (probable, but doubtful).
+He also could have gotten caught up in his work (probable, but somehow doubtful).
 He could've been in the middle of a little manic episode and was busy trying to bake every recipe in his cookbook with the limited food supply he had (perhaps more likely than not, but highly worrisome).
 Of course, there was also the possibility that he wasn't home and had just turned his phone off so he wouldn't be disturbed (probably).

 Dalton parked and headed upstairs, only pausing to flash his ID at the desk clerk who had stopped actually needing to see proof of identification weeks ago when Randall had explained to her that Dalton could have access to the apartment any time he wanted.
 Still, it was late and he tried to be mindful of that; he didn't want to cause any unneeded stress for anyone working.